In this document

 1 SU = 1 TB-hour

-If your job requests 3TB of memory and runs for 1 hour, you will be charged 3 SUs.
+If your job requests 3TB of memory and runs for 1 hour, 3 SUs will be deducted from your allocation.

 3TB x 1 hour = 3TB-hours = 3 SUs

-If your job requests 8TB and runs for 6 hours, you will be charged 48 SUs.
+If your job requests 8TB and runs for 6 hours, 48 SUs will be deducted from your allocation.

 8TB x 6 hours = 48 TB-hours = 48 SUs